London Weekend Television: 1980s

 LWT finally found a solution in 1985, when an agreement was reached with TVS, which wished to expand its own output for the ITV network.
 However, as TVS was not one of the "Big Five" ITV companies, it had no real influence on the Network Programming Committee.
 Under the control of Greg Dyke as Director of Programmes, TVS started to move away from its original philosophy of niche arts and science programming, and began producing more entertainment programmes.
 The deal helped LWT to fill its schedules with appropriate, domestically-produced programming while not having to increase its budget, while TVS was able to get more of its programmes onto the ITV network slots.
 TVS retained its original philosophy for its regional and children's programmes.

 On 29 October 1986, London Weekend Television had acquired a majority stake in the new company, The Silverbach-Lazarus Group, which is a Los Angeles-based home video and television company, which fueled the expansion of SLG's syndication activities and the Regency Home Video branch of the Silverbach-Lazarus Group, distributing product including Entertainment Partners, Gaylord Production Company, Glen-Warren Productions, Newmark Productions, Phoenix Entertainment Group, Schaefer/Karpf Productions and Visual Productions, and decided to add offices for the Chicago branch.

 In April 1987, Greg Dyke moved from TVS to LWT again to be Director of Programmes (replacing John Birt) – having originally worked at LWT in 1978, before moving to TV-am in 1983 and TVS in 1985.
 At the same time, LWT started re-sectioning the company in a bid to cut costs and overhaul the working practices within the company ahead of a new franchise period.

 As part of the cost-cutting review, the idea was floated that LWT could become a "commissioning" organisation – similar to Channel 4 – with its programme production operations being sold off to a new company, in a bid to "sharpen up its competitiveness".
 Consultancy company NERA was brought in to investigate the matter.
 The plan was halted in early 1988, as LWT chairman Christopher Bland, along with Greg Dyke, started to streamline operations; over four years, more than 690 people were made redundant, whole layers of management were scrapped and working practices were overhauled.
 But with the plan still a possibility, Dyke was able to offer lavish redundancy payments, ultimately getting the changes through.

 Greg Dyke explained: "To completely restructure your business for less than a year's profits is a good deal.
 I have no problem with that."
 Another change was to make production operations a profit centre, with studios to rent – and with various uses from Jonathan Ross shows to sales conferences.
 These operations continue to earn millions a year for ITV.

+In the late 1980s, LWT moved into backing films including A Handful of Dust (1988) and The Tall Guy (1989).